-A box for lost and found items such as clothing, lunch boxes, etc. is located in the Multi-Purpose Room.
-Valuables such as watches and jewelry will be kept in the office for a reasonable amount of time.
+A box will be kept for lost and found items such as clothing, lunch boxes, etc. Valuables such as watches and jewelry will be kept in the office for a reasonable amount of time.
 Students who have lost an item should make frequent checks of these areas.
 Parents are welcome to look through the articles.
+All items will be donated after the end of the school year.